ManpreetSingh18/fandom-quiz/README.md

 # fandom quiz
- In this quiz we will ask basic question about india and display final score
+ In this quiz we will ask basic MCQ question about india  and display final score